 Tuition Remission and Exchange Programs

-Copies of the tuition remission forms are forwarded to Accounting (Kim Bohnert), so taxation requirements can be coordinated with the Payroll department.
+Copies of the tuition remission forms are forwarded to Accounting (Amanda Jenkins), so taxation requirements can be coordinated with the Payroll department.

 Registration activity on tuition remission accounts is monitored manually, so tuition remission adjustments can be identified and processed.

 Graduate Assistant and Teaching Assistant credits are processed by the Bursar's Office.
 Graduate Assistant and Teaching Assistant contracts are forwarded to Judy Helfrich in the Bursar's Office.
 Graduate and Teaching Assistant data including dates and hours are recorded in a Bursar Office spreadsheet.
 Credits are manually posted to the student account.
 Copies of the contracts are forwarded to Accounting (Amanda Jenkins), so taxable amounts can be processed in coordination with the Payroll department.

 Registration activity on Graduate Assistant and Teaching Assistant accounts is monitored manually, so adjustments can be identified and processed.

 Resident Assistant (RA) credits for approved Webster room and board amounts are posted to the student account through the Payroll department.
 The student information and RA credit amounts are provided by the Coordinator, Office of Housing and Residential Life (currently Rei Oliveros).